madetech/handbook/guides/welfare/parental_leave.md

 The rules around SPL are fairly complex.
 See the government guidelines: [https://www.gov.uk/shared-parental-leave-and-pay](https://www.gov.uk/shared-parental-leave-and-pay).

+## Neonatal Care Leave

+You may be eligible for Neonatal Care Leave in addition to your parental leave should your child require further hospital care when born.
+There are two tiers of Neonatal Care Leave, and accrual can be from a minimum of 1 week up to a maximum of 12 weeks, but it will depend on individual circumstances.

+As we appreciate that any need for this type of leave will likely arise during sensitive and stressful moments, please contact your People Partner to discuss this in more detail.
+They will work closely with you to manage any leave needs in the best way possible.

 ## Other Considerations

 We offer a number of additional company benefits which may be attractive to new parents, including [remote/offsite working](../../benefits/hybrid_working.md), [a generous holiday allowance](../../benefits/taking_holiday.md), [flexible work weeks](../../benefits/flexible_working.md) and [flexible working hours](../../benefits/working_hours.md).